National Nuclear Laboratory Limited (“NNL”) – Modern Slavery Act Statement – 2019

 Consideration has been given to NNL’s supply chain and due to the geographical nature of our suppliers (see chart below) and the types of products/services procured, the risk is considered low.
 However we are not complacent in any of our assumptions.
 NNL is committed to periodic reviews of our suppliers, in particular where multi-year contracts are placed.
 This allows us to reassess any, or all, of the information provided at the time of the contract award and highlight any areas for improvement, including where the supplier is in breach of, or falling short of, the conditions of the Act.

 NNL is working to increase awareness within our organisation and to ensure a high level of understanding of the risks associated with modern slavery and human trafficking in our supply chains and in our business.

-Prepare an Anti-Slavery and Human Trafficking Policy.
-This will be adopted by the NNL Executive Leadership Team during 2018 and once adopted, will be communicated to all employees and staff.
+NNL is preparing an Anti-Slavery and Human Trafficking Policy to be adopted by the NNL Executive Leadership Team.
+Once adopted, this will be communicated to all employees and staff.

 NNL shall carry out periodic reviews of our suppliers, in particular where multi-year contracts are placed to ensure that such contracts contain terms requiring our suppliers and each of their subcontractors to comply with the Act.

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes NNL’s slavery and human trafficking statement for the financial year ending 31st March 2019.

 National Nuclear Laboratory Limited